spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/sales/managing-marketplace-returns.md

 To trigger the return states:

 1. On the **Returns** page, in the **Actions** column, click **View**.
 This takes you to the **Overview of Return: _[Return reference]_**.
 2. In the **Trigger all matching state section** of the **Overview of Return: _[Return reference]_** page, click the necessary state.
 The return state changes, and the new states that you can trigger appear.
-See [Marketplace return item states](#marketplace-return-item-states) for information on the return item states and the flow.
+For information about the return item states and the flow, see [Marketplace return item states](#marketplace-return-item-states).

  {% info_block infoBox "Info" %}